AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 In this subsection we provide documentation for all of the core BBA-related macros available in `abc_test`.
 The remaining non-core macros are almost identical to those introduced  in this section, except that they allow the user to modify the internal source location and representation used by the BBAs.
 We discuss these in greater detail in the [next subsection]().

 The following table contains details about BBAME macros available in `abc_test`.
-Each macro takes a single argument of type `matcher_t`.
+Each macro takes a single matcher argument.

 |Macro | Check-based or Termination-based? |Description |
 |--|--|--|